 Based in the British Virgin Islands, ExpressVPN offers all the popular VPN protocols, and this includes L2TP/IPSec.
 The service has built a name for itself as offering the best in terms of online security and has even won numerous awards to that effect.
 Established in 2009 in the British Virgin Islands, ExpressVPN has about 2000 servers under its control and also has a string of Stealth Servers that facilitate VPN use without detection especially in highly censored areas such as China, Korea, and the Middle East.

 NordVPN fully supports the use of the L2TP/IPSec protocol, and even offers tutorials on its website for anyone thinking of using that particular protocol.
-This proves that the service does the most to offer reliable resources to its users, and even has a customer care team that can be contacted through any time of day or night through phone, email or even social media.
-The service has about 4000 servers in its network and has some of the most security centered features on offer.
+This proves that the service does the most to offer reliable resources to its users, and even has a customer care team that can be contacted at any time of day or night through phone, email, or even social media.
+The service has about 4000 servers in its network and has some of the most security-centered features on offer.

 Take for example its support for Tor over VPN and this allows customers to use its service in conjunction with VPN for increased anonymity.
 The service also offers double VPN encryption where users get to connect to two servers for added protection.
 Data is kept private thanks to their strict no logs policy, their automatic Internet kill switch, and their DNS leak protection mechanism.
 The service is great for HD streaming and even allows users to select which servers to connect to depending on the kind of work they need to get done.
 Go through our NordVPN Review for a deeper insight into what the service can do for you.

 Final Words on The Best VPN for L2TP/IPSec

 Now that you have a better understanding of what the L2TP/IPSec VPN protocol entails, the three providers we’ve listed are all well suited to secure your browsing through it and ensure that your data remains protected whenever you’re online.